heavywatal/practice-py/README.md

 1. You can commit and push again to your branch if you want to fix something.

 1. The PR will be corrected and merged to [heavywatal/practice-py](https://github.com/heavywatal/practice-py).
-    You can move on to the next task before the PR merging.
+    You can go back to the step 1 to move on to the next task before the PR merging.

-    Go back to the step 1.
+1. After PR merging, the task branch can be deleted by pushing a button on the PR page or by pushing an empty branch with `git push origin :issue-2-individual`